15 Steps to Buying a House in California

 Del Real suggests finding someone who will “coach you on a micro level about specific neighborhoods.”
 Buying a home is a huge investment, so having someone who is able to be honest and explain what you could expect in the future is important.

-A good real estate agent will walk you through the process, explaining what is happening and why.
-They will communicate with you in a way that you’re comfortable with — whether you need real talk or a little sugar coating — and keep you in the loop along the way.
+A good real estate agent will walk you through the process, explaining what is happening — and why.
+They will communicate with you in a way that you’re comfortable with — whether you need straight talk or a little sugar coating — and keep you in the loop along the way.

 7. Start the house hunt in earnest